reactome-idg/idg-homepage/README.md

 ```

 ### Compiles and minifies for production
 builds using .env.production file for public env variables.
-Deployable files are stired in the dist/ folder.
+Deployable files are stored in the dist/ folder.
 This script also builds the two web components for deployement on other websites.
 They are generated at dist/wc/
 ```
 npm run build-production
 ```
+To move the generated dist files into the production server (i.e. idg.reactome.org), tar the dist folder and scp it into the staging folder.
+Prior to doing this, make sure archive the previous dist.tgz file just in case.
+The dist.tgz then should be copied to ```/usr/local/reactomes/Reactome/production/Website``` and untar there to make new build alive.

 # Installing the web components